-Department of Medical Education - Promotion and Tenure Guidelinesat-a-Glance Guiding Principle s Non- Tenure Promotion from Assistant to AssociateProfessor or Associate Medical Librarian Promotion typically is considered at the end of the 5 th year of service.
-Promotion from Associate to FullProfessor or University Medical Librarian The rank of professor university medicallibrarian is recognition of Earning Promotiondemonstrates professional development in a faculty member's own discipline or within medical education. achievements at the national or international level.
+Department of Medical Education - Promotion and Tenure Guidelinesat-a-Glance Guiding Principle s Non- Tenure Earning Promotion from Assistant to AssociateProfessor or Associate Medical Librarian Promotion typically is considered at the end of the 5 th year of service.
+Promotiondemonstrates professional development in a faculty member's own discipline or within medical education.
+The dossier will reflect assignments imparted via discussion with the Chair withregard to scholarship, teaching, service and clinical contributions considered individually.
+Regardless, promotion to associate professor reflects that faculty member's contributions are deemed relevant beyond UCF with at least regional impact.
+Contracts are renewed every 2 years.
+Promotion from Associate to FullProfessor or University Medical Librarian The rank of professor university medicallibrarian is recognition of achievements at the national or international level.
 The area of expertise may be narrowlydefined; but there must be evidence that the efforts of the individual have reached a broader academic peer audience.
 Leadership of national scope is expected.
-The dossier will reflect assignments imparted via discussion with the Chair withregard to scholarship, teaching, service andclinical contributions considered individually.
-Regardless, promotion to associate professor reflects that faculty member's contributions are deemed relevant beyond UCF with at least regional impact.
-Contracts are renewed every 2 years.
 Contracts are renewed every 3 years.